ev3dev-lang-java/docs/README.md

 Documentation about the project.

-To generate in local the documentation, execute the following command
+To generate in local the documentation, execute the following commands:

 ```
-./gradlew asciidoctor
+./gradlew asciidoctor &
+./gradlew livereload &
+python -m SimpleHTTPServer 8000
 ```

+If you open the document in a Web browser with the live reload plugin, you could see the changes.